How to Stop Procrastinating: Part 2

 Whether it is a friend, co-worker, or family member, ask someone who is generally positive to offer encouragement or check in on a regular basis about the progress you’ve been making.
 It can be thoughtful to share beforehand what questions, comments, or ways of checking in you’d find most useful.
 It can also be helpful to co-work or FaceTime with someone who also struggles with procrastination to reduce the isolation or self-blame that can come with it.

-Tip #9: Consider seeking professional support.
+Tip #9: Consider seeking therapy to tackle your procrastination.

 If you are still struggling in spite of many self-help attempts to overcome procrastination, I would recommend seeking professional support.
 A trained psychologist using Cognitive Behavioral Therapy (CBT) techniques, for example, would be well-equipped to help you increase awareness, practice emotion regulation skills, and implement creative strategies uniquely tailored to you.
 They can also assess whether there may be other factors contributing to procrastination that should be addressed to support your progress, such as ongoing mood difficulties, core beliefs, clinical perfectionism, or executive functioning concerns.
 It’s important to remember that many adults struggle with procrastination and that there is no shame in asking for help or support to reach the personal goals that matter to you.